wjallen/pssp-api/README.md

 There are three containerized components:

-1) A Flask front end for submitting / accessing jobs
+1) A Flask API front end for submitting / accessing jobs
 2) A Redis database for storing job information
-3) A Flask-RESTful interface to the PSSP code
+3) A worker back-end which runs the PSSP code

-#### Flask Front End
+#### Flask API Front End

 Mapped to port 5041 on ISP.
 Try the following routes: